yiqing03ong/-dm2008-YiQing-Ong-AY2526-S2./weekly_lessons/week_08/README.md

 We just followed the demo code and the circuit map to wire up the sensor to the arduino board.
 We lowk struggled so much we didn't have time to experiment 💀.

 ## 👾 Activity 8B👾
 We also didn't manage to experiment much on this, but we successfully followed the circuit instructions and used the correct code.
+Small wins are still wins!
 We found that among all the sensors, the ultrasonic sensor worked the best as it was the most sensitive.

 ## ⏮️Previous Assignment⏮️
 [Last Week](../week_05/)